 Founded in 1996 by Pamela Wolf, an adoptive mother, Harmony has a long-standing history and passion for helping prospective parents achieve their goal of growing their family through adoption.
 As Tennessee’s premier adoption agency, Harmony Family Center provides services for families interested in adopting a child as well as those who are looking to provide legal permanency for a child that is already in their home.

-Families aren’t just case numbers at Harmony Family Center.
-Families deserve individual treatment with respect for personal hopes and dreams.
-Harmony Family Center staff will provide families with the information needed to successfully complete an adoption.
-Harmony staff are here to answer questions and prepare families for the process.
-Please contact us at 865.982.5225 to schedule a visit with an adoption specialist.
+Families aren’t just case number or file at Harmony Family Center.
+Families deserve individual treatment when it comes to personal hopes and dreams.
+Harmony Family Center staff will provide families with the information and support needed to successfully complete an adoption.
+Please contact us at 865.982.5225 to schedule a consultation with an Adoption Specialist.

 Frequently Asked Questions

 What are the first steps to a domestic adoption?

 The first step to completing an adoption is to determine what type of adoption is right for you.
 Some of the options available include: infant and older child adoption and private or agency adoption.
 Embryo adoption is another option for families considering adoption.
 Our caring staff are here to guide you and provide information about the various options.
 Please call 865.982.5225 to request an adoption packet.